Ali Zarnegar

-He began his artistic career by making several acclaimed short films before gaining wider recognition as the screenwriter of Wednesday, May 9 (2015) and No Date, No Signature (2017), both of which were praised for their moral and psychological depth.

-The latter earned Zarnegar the Best Screenplay Award at the Stockholm International Film Festival in 2017.
+Ali Zarnegar (born 1983 in Tehran, Iran) is an Iranian film director, screenwriter, poet, playwright, and instructor of screenwriting.
+He began his career by making several acclaimed short films before gaining recognition as the screenwriter of Wednesday, May 9 (2015) and No Date, No Signature (2017).
+The latter earned Zarnegar the Best Screenplay Award at the 2017 Stockholm International Film Festival.

 Zarnegar made his feature directorial debut with Cause of Death: Unknown (2023), which he also wrote.
 The film premiered at the Shanghai International Film Festival where it was nominated in four categories, winning the award for Best Cinematography.

-It later won Best Director and Best Screenplay at the Iranian Cinema Celebration (2025), as well as the Golden Cylinder Award for Best Film at the Zurich Iranian Film Festival (2024).
+It later won Best Director and Best Screenplay at the 2025 Iranian Cinema Celebration, as well as the Golden Cylinder Award for Best Film at the 2024 Zurich Iranian Film Festival.
 Cause of Death: Unknown was also selected as Iran's official submission for the 2026 Academy Awards in the Best International Feature Film category.

-Zarnegar remains an active figure in Iranian cinema and literature, contributing to both film and stage through his teaching, writing, and direction.

 Early life and education

 Ali Zarnegar was born in 1983 in Tehran, Iran.
 He studied film directing at the Tehran University of Art and later earned a master's degree in dramatic literature from Tarbiat Modares University.

-During his university years, Zarnegar simultaneously worked in poetry, playwriting, and cinema.
+In university, Zarnegar worked in poetry, playwriting, and cinema.
 He became an official member of both the Iranian Playwrights Association and the Iranian Screenwriters Guild.
 In the 2000s, he directed his first short films, including Becoming (2007) and Each Other (2015), which received recognition at the Tehran International Short Film Festival.
 Becoming won honorary diplomas for Best Film and Best Screenplay at the festival's 27th edition.

-Beyond cinema, Zarnegar is also active in literature.
+Zarnegar was also active in literature.
 He has published a number of limited-edition poetry collections in which he blends lyrical language with philosophical and social reflection.